Creekview Winter Extravaganza

 Congress

 I generally include the PO in my ranking of a round, although not as highly as the best speakers in a round.
 Expect a rank in the 3-6 range unless you screw up often, are an exceptionally good PO, or are POing a round full of very bad speakers.
-This obviously does not apply to tournaments that task me with selecting the best PO in a given session, and not ranking them against everyone else in the room.

-A few other particulars:
+A few particulars:

 -It's a good idea to break down the what exactly a piece of legislation says and does as the first negative and/or first affirmative speaker.
 Never assume that the judge has read or analyzed the item you're discussing!